calebtuttle/portfoliobuilder/README.md

 ## Installation
 1. Clone this GitHub repository, and navigate to the outermost portfoliobuilder/ directory.

 2. Install dependencies.
-You can do this with either (a) pip or (b) conda.

-    (a) Using pip:
+If you are using conda, use this command:

+        portfoliobuilder$ conda install --file requirements.txt

+    Otherwise install using pip:

         portfoliobuilder$ pip install -r requirements.txt

-    (b) Using conda:

-        portfoliobuilder$ conda install --file requirements.txt

 3. Run setup.py in the outermost portfoliobuilder/ directory: